GitLars0/Dat-540-Prosjekt/code_walkthrough_manuscript.md

 **Notebook 01: Data Exploration**

-We begin our workflow in Notebook 01, which is dedicated to data exploration.
-Here, we load the raw dataset and perform an initial analysis to understand its structure and contents.
-We examine the distribution of features, check for missing values, and visualize key variables using summary statistics and plots.
-This step helps us identify potential outliers, correlations, and patterns that inform our preprocessing and modeling decisions in later notebooks.
+In Notebook 01, we perform an initial exploration of the raw dataset.
+We load the data and verify its schema, types, and target encoding.
+Basic summary statistics and distributions are generated for all features, and we check for missing values to confirm data completeness.
+We assess class balance in the target variable and visualize distributions using histograms.
+Correlation analysis is performed to identify relationships between features and with the target, including a heatmap and bar plot of absolute correlations.
+We also compare per-class means for numeric features to highlight differences between patients with and without gallstones.
+This notebook provides a comprehensive overview of the dataset, guiding our decisions for preprocessing and modeling in subsequent steps.

 **Notebook 02: Preprocessing & Feature Engineering**

-In Notebook 02, we focus on cleaning and transforming the data.
-We handle outliers, encode categorical variables, and apply feature scaling.
-Feature engineering is performed to create new variables or modify existing ones based on domain knowledge.
-We also implement feature selection techniques to reduce dimensionality and improve model performance.
-This notebook prepares the dataset for robust modeling in subsequent steps.

-**Baseline Modeling**

-Before performing any hyperparameter tuning, we first ran each model using their default settings to establish baseline performance.
-This allowed us to compare the initial results across all algorithms and understand how each model performed out-of-the-box.
-These baseline scores provided a reference point for evaluating the impact of further optimization.
+In Notebook 02, we focus on preparing the dataset for modeling.
+We start by cleaning column names for consistency and encoding the target variable as binary (0/1).
+Outlier detection is performed using the IQR method, and we assess medical plausibility to decide whether to keep, remove, or robustly scale outliers.
+We split the data into train, validation, and test sets, ensuring stratification for balanced classes.
+Feature scaling is applied using either StandardScaler or RobustScaler, and all processed arrays and feature names are saved for reuse.
+We also provide options for conservative outlier removal and demonstrate how to create new features based on domain knowledge.
+This notebook ensures the data is clean, well-structured, and ready for baseline modeling and further analysis.

 **Notebook 03: Modeling Baselines**

-Notebook 03 is dedicated to establishing baseline model performance.
-We train several machine learning algorithms using default parameters, without hyperparameter tuning, to compare their initial results.
-This provides a reference point for each model and helps us identify which algorithms are most promising for further optimization.

-**Model Implementation and Training**

-Now, we set up several classifiers, including Logistic Regression, Decision Tree, Random Forest, SVM, and Gradient Boosting.
-We use GridSearchCV for hyperparameter optimization, with 10-fold stratified cross-validation to get robust performance estimates.
-We carefully choose parameter grids for each model to find the best settings.
+In Notebook 03, we establish baseline performance for a range of machine learning models, including Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors, SVM, Gaussian Naive Bayes, and Gradient Boosting.
+We train each model using default parameters, without any hyperparameter tuning, to provide a fair comparison of their out-of-the-box performance.
+For each model, we record key metrics such as accuracy, precision, recall, F1-score, and ROC-AUC on the validation set.
+We visualize the results in tables and ROC curves, and analyze confusion matrices to understand the strengths and weaknesses of each approach.
+This notebook also introduces feature selection using ANOVA F-score, allowing us to compare model performance before and after dimensionality reduction.
+The insights gained here guide our choices for further optimization in subsequent notebooks.

-**Notebook 04: Model Selection & Tuning**
+**Notebook 04: Model Selection & Hyperparameter Tuning**

-In Notebook 04, we perform hyperparameter tuning and model selection.
-We use grid search and cross-validation to optimize each algorithm’s parameters, aiming to maximize predictive performance.
-The best models are selected based on validation and test metrics, and the results are saved for interpretation and reporting.
+In Notebook 04, we perform comprehensive model selection and hyperparameter tuning.
+We use grid search with 10-fold stratified cross-validation to optimize the parameters for each algorithm, including Logistic Regression, Random Forest, SVM, K-Nearest Neighbors, Decision Tree, Gaussian Naive Bayes, Gradient Boosting, and AdaBoost.
+For each model, we record cross-validation metrics and select the best configuration based on ROC-AUC.
+We then evaluate all optimized models on the untouched test set, comparing their accuracy, precision, recall, F1-score, and ROC-AUC.
+Detailed analysis is performed for the top test model, including confusion matrix and ROC curve visualization.
+Finally, we save the best model and a comprehensive results table for further interpretation and reporting.
+This notebook ensures that our final model selection is robust, unbiased, and generalizes well to unseen data.

 **Model Evaluation and Interpretation**